 No. The program supports books conceived and written for a general audience.
 Although proposed books may make a scholarly contribution, and may be of interest to professional scholars, such readers should not be the primary audience.
-Applicants working on books primarily addressed to scholars should apply instead to the NEH Fellowships program or Summer Stipends program.
+Applicants working on books primarily addressed to scholars should apply instead to the NEH Fellowships or Summer Stipends program, or (if you are affiliated with an eligible institution) the Awards for Faculty program.

-6. My project fits the goals of the Public Scholars program, but I have not previously published a book with a commercial or university press.
+6. My project fits the goals of the Public Scholars program, but I have not previously published a book with a trade press or university press.
 Am I eligible to apply?

-Yes, provided that you have published at least three articles or essays in general-interest publications that reach a large national or international audience.
-For additional information on the requirement regarding previous publications, see section C.1 of the Notice of Funding Opportunity (under the heading "Eligible applicants").
+Yes, if you have published at least three articles or essays in general-interest publications that reach a large national or international audience.
+For additional information on the requirement regarding previous publications, see C1 of the Notice of Funding Opportunity (under the heading "Eligible applicants").